paytontaylor/main/README.md

 I plan on following the MultiCloud Resume Challenge by Forrest Brazeal and build my homelab setup within different Cloud providers such as AWS, Azure, and GCP.
 I do also, love working inside of Linux and want to make sure I implement the OS in my homelab anyway I can to learn and improve my setup.

-I am new to GitHub and plan on deep diving it as well to display an array of future projects
+I am new to GitHub and plan on deep diving it as well to display an array of future projects.

 <!---
 ptaylor32/ptaylor32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.